agiliq/tweetable-python/index.rst

 In less than a 100 chars, you can generate truly random passwords.

-We will look at things like file manipulation, file conversion, password generation and even a game.
+We will look at things like file manipulation, file conversion, password generation, ascii art and even some games.
+This book is inspired by Peteris Krumins' Perl One Liners.

+.. note:: Judge me by my size, do you?
+Hmm, hmm. - Yoda.

 Lets get started.